It all starts with registration – learn about ways to make the most of the Remote Sensing Digital Forum.

 The icons shown here, and online, are NOT clickable and only indicate the manner in which content is viewed.

-1. Register for the Digital Forum
+1. Register for the conference

-3. Explore the conference program
+3. Explore the conference programme

-4. Engage in live events
+6. Engage in live events using Zoom

 Live events will be happening throughout the week.
 You will see this icon associated with any live content:

-Live events will be hosted via Zoom
+Live events will be hosted via Zoom.

 Fifteen (15) minutes before an event is scheduled to go live, the following icon and link will appear on the event's webpage.
 Click on the link to enter the meeting waiting room.
 The host will start the event at the scheduled time.

 A Zoom account is not required to view live events.
 If you do not already have Zoom installed on your device, you will be prompted to download and install it when you try to enter an event.
 Browser viewing is also available with slightly reduced functionality.
 To see whether your device is set up for Zoom, visit: https://www.zoom.us/test